pooh-dev/sudoku-solver/README.md

 # sudoku-solver
-App to solve a classical sudoku puzzle
+App to solve a classic sudoku puzzle